'No, No America': Iraq protesters demand expulsion of U.S. troops

 BAGHDAD (Reuters) - Tens of thousands of Iraqis rallied in central Baghdad on Friday calling for the expulsion of U.S. troops, but the protest mostly dissipated after a few hours despite fears of violence following a cleric’s call for a “million strong” turnout.

 Populist cleric Moqtada al-Sadr convened the march after the U.S. killing of an Iranian general and an Iraqi paramilitary chief in Baghdad this month.

 His eventual decision to hold it away from a separate anti-government protest camp, and away from the U.S. embassy, looked pivotal in keeping the march peaceful.
+However two protesters were killed and 25 wounded later in a separate protest.

 Throngs started gathering early on Friday at al-Hurriya Square near Baghdad’s main university.
-They avoided Tahrir Square, symbol of mass protests against Iraq’s ruling elites.
+They avoided Tahrir Square, symbol of mass protests against Iraq’s ruling elite.

 “We want them all out - America, Israel, and the corrupt politicians in government,” said Raed Abu Zahra, a health worker from southern Samawa, who had come by bus to Baghdad and stayed in Sadr City, a sprawling district controlled by Sadr’s followers.